MingliZhang/final_426/README.md

 2. Open terminal if not already opened.
 3. Type in: git push.
 4. You may need to login to github, if you need to, the window will pop up.
+5. If there is a newer version of the current branch you worked on on github, you might run into some conflects.
+You will need to follow the command prompt suggested (I remember it was like git push origin something something).
+And you will need to manually change files that caused the conflict.
+Google it if needed.

 ## To pull the repositorie from github:
 1. Make sure to do this before you start working or all work will be gone.
 2. open terminal and type: git pull.
+3. If your current repositorie is up to date, the terminal will tell you.
+Else, it will pull the latest version of codes from github.

 ## To creat a new branch:
 1. Open terminal